mistermicheels/markdown-notes-tree/README.md

 You can customize this using the `--ignore` and `--includeAllDirectoriesByDefault` command line arguments (see below).

+## Subdirectory descriptions

+The generated `README.md` files for subdirectories provide some space to add a description for the directory.
+If a description is provided, it will be preserved and it will also be included in generated trees containing the directory.

 ## Command line arguments

 -   `--ignore`: Specify glob pattern for additional files or folders to ignore.
 You can use this argument multiple times in order to specify multiple glob patterns.